en_USEnglish

 Performance comparison

-Creating an Xcode project
+Creating an Xcode Project

 Creating a new project

-Configuring project parameters
+Configuring project settings

 Certificate and provisioning profile management

 Before you can run your app on a real device or submit it to the App Store, you need to manage certificates and provisioning profiles.
-Certificates and provisioning profiles are files that enable your app to be properly signed and distributed on iOS devices.
-You can generate these files using the "Identifiers and Profiles" tool in Xcode.
+Certificates and provisioning profiles are files that allow your app to be properly signed and distributed to iOS devices.
+You can generate these files using the Identifiers and Profiles tool in Xcode.

 User interface